 Find out more and book tickets for Crealy near Exeter.

-Find out more and buy tickets via Ticket Source.
+Find out more and buy tickets on the Exeter Phoenix website.

 Each year Devon’s car free village in North Devon holds a Seaweed Festival to promote this marine marvel’s immense health and nutritional benefits.